-The dancing is over now… Haldi is done..Pheras are completed and you have stepped into one of the most beautiful phase of your life..What’s your take-home once the Wedding is over.. ?
+The dancing is over now… Haldi is done..Pheras are completed and you have stepped into one of the most beautiful phases of your life..What’s your take home once the Wedding is over.. ?

 Did you get those priceless moments captured and preserved in the most beautiful way?

 Well here are the top 10 tips to get the most out of your wedding photography and to help you set up the right expectations with your photographer:

 1. IT’S MORE ABOUT THE FIRST IMPRESSION, THEIR PERSONALITY, AND YOUR GUT REACTION THAN YOUR BUDGET:

 Remember, this is the most important day of your life and your photographer will literally be your shadow throughout.
 So find someone whose 'WORK STYLE' matches your 'TASTE'.
 You can judge this by simply looking at the moments they have managed to capture in the other weddings.

 Is it the main photographer on whose name the brand is registered or any of his team members will be covering the wedding?
 Today, the trend is that some of the photographers open up their own Studios and cover 2-3 weddings on the same day.
 As photography is an ‘ART’ so the style differs from person to person.
 Hence it’s very important to know if the team members are skilled enough to pull out the same results as you have seen in the pictures especially if the 'LEAD' photographer will not be around for any reason.